SIT Guidelines for Applicants

 Submissions can be at different stages of the project cycle.
 Proposals can be innovative ideas which could be implemented within a reasonable time frame and have substantial benefits for society, or already implemented innovative solutions with tangible outcomes in terms of societal impact which could serve as best practices and replicable models.
 All submissions must commit to using potential awards for the purpose of their proposal.

-The finalists of the 1st round who will be screened to proceed to the 2nd round of the Tournament will be announced on the EIB Institute’s website by 15 May 2021 at the latest.
+The finalists of the first round, who will be screened to proceed to the second round of the Tournament, will be announced on the EIB Institute’s website by 17 May 2023 at the latest.